HadrienG2/3photons-julia/Porting_Notes.md

-generates many random occurences of a certain physical process of interest, then uses these random data points to approximately integrate some physical quantities which characterize that process, such as its cross-section (like a probability of occurence, but without experimental setup effects).
+generates many random occurences of a certain physical process of interest, then uses these random data points to approximately integrate some physical quantities which characterize that process, such as its cross-section (like a probability of occurence, but with minimal experimental setup effects).

 This simulation, which was initially developed by my colleague Vincent Lafage as part of his PhD work, has several characteristics that make it interesting as a